apache/parquet-format/Encryption.md

 3. [All modules except footer] row group ordinal (2-byte short, little-endian)
 4. [All modules except footer] column ordinal (2-byte short, little-endian)
 5. [Data page and data page header only] page ordinal (2-byte short, little-endian)
-6. [Self-reference only] self-reference ordinal within the column chunk (8-byte integer, little-endian)
+6. [Self-reference only] offset of the self-reference within the file (8-byte integer, little-endian)

 The following module types are defined: